kirushak/Mixar_Hiring_assignment/README.md

 # Mixar_Hiring_assignment
 This assignment focuses on understanding and implementing data preprocessing for 3D meshes, which is a fundamental step in our research workflow.

-Got it 👍 — here’s a **single, unified README.md** version for **Tasks 1, 2, and 3 together**, written as one continuous professional GitHub project description.

-It avoids repeating per-task sections and instead presents the entire 3D mesh pipeline — from understanding to quantization to reconstruction — as one cohesive workflow.

-You can copy-paste this directly into your GitHub repo’s `README.md`.

----

 # 🧩 3D Mesh Normalization, Quantization, and Reconstruction Pipeline

 ### 📚 **Overview**